 Cost: Pentesting is the most costly of the three because of the large number of hours needed to fully perform.
-Even for smaller organizations, this will start at nearly $10,000 and quickly escalate based on scope.
-On that note, if anyone ever offers you a “penetration test” for less than $5,000, it is not, by definition, a pentest…I guarantee it.
+Even for smaller organizations, this will start at around $10,000 and quickly escalate based on scope.
+On that note, if anyone ever offers you a “penetration test” for less than this, it is not a pentest…guaranteed.

 Challenges: A pentest’s quality depends largely on who is testing (i.e. their skill set), what methodology they follow (if any at all), and the cooperation of the client (i.e. white box testing vs black box testing).

 Bottom line: If you care about validating the technical security stance of your organization against more advanced attackers, pentesting is hands-down better than vuln scanning/assessments.
-Because of the above mentioned challenges, I recommend hiring multiple pentesters (if you can afford it), and/or swapping out those that are not producing the quantity and quality of findings as another testing company.
-I also recommend treating your tester like part of your team (access and information) and not an attacker (blind testing).
+Because of the above-mentioned challenges, we recommend hiring multiple pentesters (if you can afford it), and/or swapping out those that are not producing the quantity and quality of findings as another testing company.
+We also recommend treating your tester like part of your team (access and information) and not an attacker (blind testing).

-The term Red Teaming is probably the most industry debated term in this article.
-For me, Red Teaming is entirely different in terms of scope, goals, and methodology as compared to the other three I have already discussed.
+The term Red Teaming is probably the most industry-debated term in this article.
+Red Teaming is entirely different in terms of scope, goals, and methodology as compared to the other three already discussed.
 The first three testing methodologies mentioned are all TECHNICAL evaluations.
 They are looking for technical ways to breach your systems and gain access to your data.
 Red Teaming, however, operates much more like a true attacker by leveraging any and all means possible (within safety and legal limits, of course) to achieve the objective.

 In addition to testing technical controls, Red Teaming also tests an organization’s detection, response, people, and process.
 In other words, you discover which attacks succeeded (based on technical control failures) AND which ones were not detected.
 Depending on the engagement and scope, Red Teaming often also tests human gullibility (i.e. social engineering), human response (i.e. DFIR), physical access controls, etc.

 As mentioned above, Red Teaming operates much more like a true attacker, simulating attackers and/or testing attacker techniques, tactics, and procedures (TTP).
-I divide Red Teaming into two separate categories: adversary simulation (objective driven, stealthy, adversarial simulation) and technique simulation (testing individual attacker techniques in partnership with your blue team…aka “purple teaming”).
+Red Teaming is divided into two separate categories: adversary simulation (objective-driven, stealthy, adversarial simulation) and technique simulation (testing individual attacker techniques in partnership with your blue team…aka “purple teaming”).